A Complete Guide to Goddess Pose (Utkata Konasana)

 Once you feel comfortable with the basic Goddess Pose, there are several advanced variations that can deepen your practice and further enhance strength and flexibility.
 These variations introduce new challenges, targeting different areas of the body and adding dynamic movements.

-Add a twist to engage your core and improve spinal flexibility.
-From the squat position, place one hand on your thigh and twist your torso to the opposite side, extending your other arm upward.
-This helps with balance and strengthens the obliques.
+Revolved Goddess Pose Add a twist from the squat position by placing one hand on your thigh and twisting your torso to the opposite side, extending the other arm upward.
+Engages core, improves spinal flexibility, and balance.

 Tips to avoid injury